Seattle Area Charter & Guided Sport Fishing

 Do we keep what we catch?

 You can keep up to the legal limit allowed.
-Many clients practice catch and release.
 At the end of the day, we clean or fillet and bag the fish you keep.

 Unlike some areas around the US and abroad, the boat does not keep fish.